TooFuW/TooFuW/README.md

 ## 👋 TooFu

-Hi, I'm TooFu, a 3rd year Computer Science student.
+Hi, I'm Eyrian Muet, a 3rd year Computer Science student.
 I love reading, playing video games and board games, and coding.
 My goal is to become a **Software Enginer**, a **Web Developer** or a **Game Developer**.